 This Guy Saved A Kitty From A Terrible Owner But Felt Guilty About Exposing The Ex-Owner

-The person who posted this story on Reddit is worried that he made a mistake by sharing some info about a person with his friends.
+The person who posted this story on Reddit is worried that he made a mistake by sharing information about a person with his friends.
 The OP adopted a cat from an acquaintance because he heard that she would give the cat to an animal shelter since the cat's behavior was too much to handle.

 She does sound like a person who could kill a cactus.